pixelbakery/pixelbakery-website/README.md

 The system will automatically add all of the appropriate file extensions needed when the page loads.

-### Credits
+#### Credits

+Credits should be listed in order of hierarchy.
+The credits should include past or current employees, outside vendors or contractors, talent, etc. Talent should _always_ be listed first and should include a link to their IMDB or website.
 You can add a URL field if the person has a website (such as an IMDB) to link to.
-For example, it could look like this:
+Here's an example:

 ```
 credits:
   - name: Jordan Lambrecht
     title: Creative Director
     website: 'https://google.com'
+  - name: Samee Callahan
+    title: Associate Creative Director
+  - name: Daniel Hinz
+    title: Animation Lead
+  - name: Olivia Boldt
+    title: Project Manager
 ```

 Remove the URL line if you are not including it.